A System-Level Analysis of Conference Peer Review: Institutional Memory

+\emph{Threshold Policy and tradeoffs.} We investigated how the conference's acceptance policy influences the tradeoffs faced by stakeholders in the review system, with particular emphasis on how conference quality trades off against review burden and author welfare.
 In the preceding discussion of the resubmission gap, it was not clear what happens to the review burden as the acceptance policy becomes more strict or lenient.
-This is because it depends on the prior distribution of paper qualities.
-This effect was studied in \cref{subsec:QB-tradeoff}, where we identified three possible Pareto optimal acceptance policies: (1) accept only a few top papers; (2) accept all worthy papers; (3) accept nearly all papers, only attempting to weed out the worst.
+This is because it depends on the prior distribution of paper qualities and the review quality.
+This effect was studied in \cref{subsec:QB-tradeoff}, where we observe the following.
+First, extremely stringent policies are always Pareto optimal, since the review burden is minimized when the acceptance threshold is set to infinity.
+Second, lenient policies tend to be Pareto optimal when reviews are highly noisy and the prior expected quality is high.
+In such cases, the conference benefits from accepting more papers sooner, which corresponds to a low acceptance threshold.
 All of these policies can be easily identified in practice.

-The advantage of policies (1) and (3) is that they tend to require less reviewing.
-For policy (1), this is because few papers are submitted; for policy (3), it is because few papers are submitted more than once.
-The advantage of policy (2) is that it maximizes the conference quality, though often at the expense of a high review burden.

-In our analysis, however, the policy (3) is Pareto optimal only if the prior of paper qualities contains mostly positive papers.
-If, instead, the paper quality prior is a unimodal distribution centered at 0, then such a policy with a negative de facto threshold will never be Pareto optimal.
-We note that in the data learned from ICLR displayed in \cref{fig:tradeoff_categorical}, all the acceptance policies which accept negative-utility papers are Pareto dominated.
-(However, this is not always the case for the models learned from ICLR data for different years or parameter settings).

-\paragraph{Conference Value and Discount Factor} We showed, in the noiseless author setting, that increasing a conference's prestige and thus value, or increasing the discount factor, creates a strictly worse QB-tradeoff curve.
-This has a range of practical implications.
+\emph{Discount Factor.} As shown in \cref{sec:dominating-value-discount}, in the noiseless author setting, increasing the discount factor creates a strictly worse QB-tradeoff curve.
+This implies that an intervention that decreases the discount factor and burdens the authors may improve the QB-tradeoff.

-First, having very high prestige conferences creates a higher reviewing burden.
-In our model, this happens regardless of the acceptance policy; however, more realistically, lowering the acceptance policy causally decreases the value of the conference which our model does not account for.

-Second, policies that burden the author may improve the QB-tradeoff.
 Examples include long review times, rebuttal periods, or onerous formatting requirements.
-This will intuitively allow the conference to decrease their acceptance threshold while keeping the same de facto threshold, and thus may decrease the review load without impacting conference quality.
-Essentially, such policies artificially internalize the negative externality of imposing reviews upon others.
+A smaller discount factor for resubmission will intuitively allow the conference to decrease its acceptance threshold while keeping the same de facto threshold, and thus may decrease the review load without impacting conference quality.
+Essentially, such interventions artificially internalize the negative externality of imposing reviews upon others.
+In fact, such impositions on the authors may even increase the authors' utilities, though this outcome is far from universal.